keeto/jask/README.md

 The Engine Object
 -----------------

 In order for Jask to run on both v8cgi and nodejs, Jask detects the engine using simple feature detection.
-There's a global `Engine` object accessible to all tasks files.
+There's a global `engine` object accessible to all tasks files.

-- `Engine.name` - could either be `nodejs` or `v8cgi`
+- `engine.name` - could either be `nodejs` or `v8cgi`
-- `Engine.nodejs` - true if the current engine is `nodejs`
+- `engine.nodejs` - true if the current engine is `nodejs`
-- `Engine.v8cgi` - true if the current engine is `v8cgi`
+- `engine.v8cgi` - true if the current engine is `v8cgi`
+- `engine.flusspferd` - true if the current engine is `flusspferd`

 Useful Links